-The se rvice clearly specifies what dedicated services are provid ed for children and young people and these are guided by wr tten policies Criteria Evidence M/GP Criteria Met Comment 36.1 Policies and procedures connected with working with children and young people have been consulted and agreed with the Clinical Governance Body. М 36.2 The service is provided in an appropriate environment which is separated in either space or time from adult services. М 36.3 There is an allocated competent worker. М 36.4 Services provided to children and young people are specified. М 36.5 There is clear definition of the service user group: - age group - target group М 36.6 Staff demonstrate competence in applying legislation to children/young people and with working with children and families. М 36.7 For drug and alcohol using children and young people there is provision for assessment: - to determine competence to consent to treatment - of problem drug/alcohol use, health, social situation, family - of comorbid mental health needs - of any needs for needle exchange - of any prescribing needs М 36.8 care planning proceeds as outlined in Standard 26: care planning, and includes where appropriate: - parental involvement - involvement with statutory agencies9 М
+The service clearly specifies what dedicated services are provided for children and young people and these are guided by written protocols.

+Criteria Evidence M/GP Criteria Met Comment 36.1 Policies and procedures connected with working with children and young people have been consulted and agreed with the Clinical Governance Body. М 36.2 The service is provided in an appropriate environment which is separated in either space or time from adult services. М 36.3 There is an allocated competent worker. М 36.4 Services provided to children and young people are specified. М 36.5 There is clear definition of the service user group: - age group - target group М 36.6 Staff demonstrate competence in applying legislation to children/young people and with working with children and families. М 36.7 For drug and alcohol using children and young people there is provision for assessment: - to determine competence to consent to treatment8 - of problem drug/alcohol use, health, social situation, family - to determine service/staff competence to meet needs effectively - of comorbid mental health needs - of any needs for needle exchange - of any prescribing needs М 36.8 care planning proceeds as outlined in Standard 26: care planning, and includes where appropriate: - parental involvement - involvement with statutory agencies? М